 Smoke billows thickly from the wood stove.
 The heat is too fierce.
 There is an acrid smell of burnt bread.
 The boys start playing Cowboys and Indians, chasing each other.
 One hollers while the other taps his hand over his mouth making whooping high-pitched sounds.
 Milly’s mother slumps into a chair.
 Milly yells at her brothers to be quiet while rushes around the kitchen flapping her arms at the smoke, silently pledging she will do anything to stop her mother becoming sick again.
 She will work harder, empty the toilet, anything, because if her mother goes balmy again, Milly won’t manage.
 Not on her own.
 Not again.

 Milly stirs two large spoons of sugar into the tea and places the cup beside her mother.
 ‘Drink it, Mum, while it’s hot.’

 As soon as Milly is able she will leave Paradise.
 She figures she needs to be at least fourteen.
 Her mother must stay well until then.
 Then Milly will get a job in town.
 Her mum and brothers will come and live with her.
 Two more years, that’s all.
 Two more years, she tells herself, rocking gently.

 ‘Come on, Mum.’
 Milly squeezes her mother’s hands and then gives them a little shake.

 Her mother lifts her head.
 Dry lips brush her daughter’s forehead.

 ‘There you are, Mum,’ says Milly, eyes wet with relief.
 ‘There you are.’

-Paradise won the local section (Nilumbik Shire) of the Alan Marshall Short Story competition in 2013.
-Arnold Zable was the judge on this occasion, and I am thrilled that he chose Paradise.
-Later, Paradise was selected to be included in Award Winning Australian Writing 2014: The best winning writing from short story and poetry competitions nationally.
+Paradise was also selected for inclusion in Award Winning Australian Writing 2014: The best winning writing from short story and poetry competitions nationally.